Vasectomy Reversal

-You’ve probably noticed a multitude of advertisements, even billboards, showing the ease with which vasectomies can be performed.
+You’ve probably noticed many advertisements, even billboards, showing the ease with which vasectomies can be performed.
 This is true.
-A vasectomy is a relatively straightforward procedure that requires very little downtime and not much pain.
-If you would like to learn more about a vasectomy, we suggest that you read our article.
+A vasectomy is a relatively straightforward procedure requiring little downtime and minimal pain.
+If you would like to learn more about a vasectomy, we suggest you read our article.

 Why Do Men Want a Vasectomy Reversal?

 Vasectomy reversal candidates most often come to us with changes in their lives.
 By some estimates, these patients account for about 10% of all men who have undergone a prior vasectomy.
 Some, after thinking they were done having children, want more.
 Others may have remarried and are looking for a biological child with a new partner.
-The reasons are many and varied, however patients who believe their virility has been compromised by having a vasectomy are not candidates (that simply isn’t true).
+The reasons are many and varied; however, patients who believe their ability to have children after a vasectomy is compromised or even ruined by having a vasectomy are usually happy to hear that, in most cases, that is not true.

 What Does a Vasectomy Reversal Entail?

-However, Dr. Engel has explored the use of robotic assistance in reducing operative time and even improving results.
-The traditional vasectomy reversal is a demanding procedure that requires a great deal of effort on the part of the surgeon.
-Fatigue is not uncommon.
-However, using robotic assistance allows for increased visualization, precision and surgeon comfort.
-All of these are important factors both in the success of the procedure and operative time.
+Dr. Engel has explored the use of robotic assistance in reducing operative time and even improving results.
+The traditional microsurgical vasectomy reversal is a demanding procedure that requires a great deal of effort and microsurgical expertise on the surgeon’s part.
+Fatigue in working with such small sutures is common under the microscope, and the unavoidable presence of hand-tremor can be very frustrating and limiting.
+However, robotic assistance allows for increased visualization, precision, and surgeon comfort for surgeons who have mastered these tools.

 How Successful Is a Vasectomy Reversal?